A novel series by “Mario O. Laplume”

 -“Spending too much of it with losers—you’re emotionally compromised.”

 -“Emotionally compromised?
 Of course I am—born and raised here.
-Fire up?
-Do these fools want to burn?”
-Jim stood up and walked in circles.
+Fire me?
+These fools know who I am?”
+Jim said, standing up to walk in circles.
 He stopped abruptly.
-“Did you get me a good severance package?”
+“Damn…Did you get me a good severance package?”